-Earnings Per Share
+Income or Loss Per Share

-Basic earnings per share is calculated by dividing net earnings attributable to Encore by the weighted average number of shares of common stock outstanding during the period.
-Diluted earnings per share is calculated based on the weighted average number of shares of common stock plus the effect of dilutive potential common shares outstanding during the period.
+Basic income or loss per share is calculated by dividing net income or loss attributable to Encore by the weighted average number of shares of common stock outstanding during the period.

+The number of shares used to calculate the diluted earnings per share is computed by using the basic weighted-average number of common shares outstanding plus any potentially dilutive potential common shares outstanding during the period, except when their effect is anti-dilutive.
 Dilutive potential common shares include outstanding stock based awards, and the dilutive effect of the convertible and exchangeable senior notes, if applicable.